This page was last updated on August 20th 2021.

 Brain in Hand Limited is committed to protecting and respecting your privacy.
 Please read the following notice carefully so that you understand your rights in relation to this information, including how your information will be collected and processed.

-We are a limited company registered in England and Wales with a registered office at Hampton House, 23 Longbrook Street, Exeter, EX4 6AB, contactable at email@example.com.
-For the purpose of the General Data Protection Regulation (‘GDPR’), we are the data controller.
+We are a limited company registered in England and Wales with a registered office at Hampton House, 23 Longbrook Street, Exeter, EX4 6AB, contactable at firstname.lastname@example.org.
+For the purpose of the General Data Protection Regulation (‘GDPR’), we are the data controller of some of your information and the data processor of other parts.
+This is explained below.

 In this notice, where we say ‘you’ or ‘your’, this means either you or any authorised person acting on your behalf.
 Where we say ‘we’, ‘us’ or ‘our’, this means Brain in Hand Limited.
 We may also abbreviate Brain in Hand to ‘BiH’.